Ensembl/EpiRR/README.md

 To annotate each reference epigenome, the sample metadata is compared.
 Attributes that are consistent across all referenced samples are used to annotate the epigenome.
 'Consistent' means that the attribute names must be the same (although case can vary) and the values must be identical.

-To ensure coherence, the following minimal common meta data across an epigenome are required:
+To ensure the coherence of each dataset, the following minimal common meta data across an epigenome are required:
  * Species
  * BIOMATERIAL\_TYPE
  * LINE, CELL\_TYPE, TISSUE\_TYPE or DISEASE